Dargaville and Baylys Beach are currently in Level 2 water restrictions (as of Saturday 17 April 2021).

-All other water catchments across Kaipara District have returned to level 1, meaning there are currently no restrictions on use.
+All other water catchments across Kaipara District are at level 1, meaning there are currently no restrictions on use.

 More technical data can be found at the sites below.